They Towed My Vehicle

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of November 2013.
+This information is current as of May 2017.

-(Permission for copying and distribution granted to the Alliance for Equal Justice and individuals for non-commercial use only.)
+(Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial purposes only.)